qMRLab/qMRLab/README.md

 ### Run all tests

-To run all tests, from MATLAB (assuming you are already in the qMTLab_Tab1s directory), execute the following command.
+To run all tests, from MATLAB (assuming you are already in the qMRLab directory), execute the following command.

 `result = runtests(pwd, 'Recursively', true)`